raymondjdugan/elixir-rest-blog/src/main/resources/curriculum/v-security/21-using-auth-as-resource.md

 Even better, we can securely associate a user with another object!

-For example: Our application needs to associate a new `Post` with the `User` who created it.
+For example: Our application needs to associate a new `Post` with the `AccountInfo` who created it.

 ```JAVA
     @PostMapping